Watching Watchmen: Meet smart contract auditors

 Selected information about auditors on the list:

-Chainsulting (https://chainsulting.de/) is a blockchain consulting company in Germany providing smart contract development and audit, individual blockchain solutions, token sale advisory and cryptocurrency investments.
+Chainsulting (https://chainsulting.de/) is a blockchain consulting company and leading blockchain expert in Germany.
+Services are: Smart contract development and audit, individual blockchain solutions, token sale advisory and cryptocurrency investments.
 Previous and current clients of Chainsulting come from countries such as Australia, USA, Switzerland and Germany.
 The team includes blockchain developers, financial experts and experienced project managers.

 CoinFabrik (https://www.coinfabrik.com) is a blockchain development company specialized in smart contract coding and security audits.
 Their prime objective is to provide safe and clean smart contract code to customers worldwide.
 They audited important ICOs as Status.im, Patientory, Mona.co and participated in writing the smart contract code in successful ICOs which were able to raise millions of dollars.
 The company currently has 40 employees and it has been growing at a fast pace in the past 2 years.